huseynadm/Kafka-ELK/README.md

 Go to Kibana and create Index Pattern named "registered-user".

 6.STEP
 Run python code which logging "Hello World" to Kafka.
+(I use Python for Logging Application)

 7.STEP
 Go to Kibana Dashboard.